How To Do A Pestle Analysis

 PESTLE Analysis is a strategic framework to identify, analyze, organize, and monitor key external factors that may impact an organization now and in the future.
 The goal of this exercise is to uncover the Political, Economic, Social, Technological, Legal, and Environmental forces surrounding your organization.
 So that you can keep an internal true north with your next big idea while these external factors come to play.

 Click and start editing the template.
-Follow along this step-by-step guide to complete your PESTLE Analysis.
+Follow along with this step-by-step guide to complete your PESTLE Analysis.
+Explore this template.

 Xtensio is your team space for beautiful living documents.

 Create, manage and share business collateral, easily.